 Humectants are water-retaining compounds.
 Manufacturers add humectants to toothpaste in order to keep it from drying out.

 Glycerol, a common humectant in toothpaste, causes skin cells to mature faster.
 This quickens skin renewal.7 Since fast skin renewal helps pores from becoming clogged, toothpaste that contains glycerol is potentially therapeutic for acne in this regard.
-However, there is not yet any research to support this idea.
+However, there is no clinical research to support this idea.